Hitachi-CTI-Call-For-Code-COVID-19-Team/delivery/README.md

-# Scripts to Deliver Our Solution and Dataset
+# Delivery Tools for COVSAFE

 ## Prerequisites